bri111/bri111.github.io/projects/Encouragement-Today.md

   - Javascript
   - HTML
   - CSS
-summary: "A web application to encourage people throughout the day."
+summary: "A web application to encourage people throughout the day.
+Created by myself and another intern.
+We used the 'Olelo No'eau book for the hawaiian quotes."
 ---

 <img class="ui medium left floated image" src="../img/encouragement-today/websitehomepage.png" width=300px>